-So in this first segment, like I said, I just want you to walk away with some sense of understanding that some people can be very selfish, and appear as the most generous, kindest, supportive person ever.
-But you only find out that they’re selfish, once you step out of your own stuff.
+For this first segment, I just want you to walk away with some sense of understanding that some people can be very selfish, and appear as the most generous, kindest, supportive person ever.
+But you only find out that they’re selfish once you step out of your own stuff.

 Because this is what happens: We get into our own stuff.
 We think, “I must have done something wrong” because highly selfish people will make sure that you focus on what you’re doing wrong (which they make up).
 As long as you’re focused on that, then you won’t see what they’re actually doing to get their desires, needs, and wants met.

 When they get their desires and needs and wants met, and they feel good inside themselves, then it still won’t be enough.
 However, they realize if they continue to treat you badly, and you’re always feeling low because of the calamity they’re creating in your life, they’re going to know that you have a breaking point.
 They’re going to pull back right before your breaking point.

 Just be aware of this stuff, I want you to be highly cognizant of what is happening.
 The only way to do that is to step out of your own stuff.

 I’m going to say some things right now that I mean with all love and respect for you, but I want you to take what I say as something that could be powerful for your life.